mozilla/solitude/docs/topics/setup.rst

 Running on Stackato
 ~~~~~~~~~~~~~~~~~~~

-Note: If you have an old ``solitude/settings/local.py`` that defines
-DATABASES unconditionally, you will need to modify it, since Stackato
-supplies its own database config.
+.. note:: If you have an old ``solitude/settings/local.py`` that defines DATABASES unconditionally, you will need to modify it, since Stackato supplies its own database config.

 To deploy your Solitude config on Stackato, first install the `Stackato
 client <http://www.activestate.com/stackato/download_client>`_.